-Click through to see our 15 best natural remedies to help ease anxiety…
+Click through to see our best natural remedies for anxiety…

 While the benefits of colouring have been widely promoted since adult colouring books became hugely popular two years ago, there is now scientific proof that colouring for just 10 minutes a day can reduce symptoms of anxiety as well as depression.